HaiTrieuNg/LatexTest/source/content.rst

             +timeout

             ERROR
-Parameters  \-  <IP>: string representing host IP address or domain name.
+Parameters  -  <IP>: string representing host IP address or domain name.

-            \-  <time>: the response time of ping.
+            -  <time>: the response time of ping.
 Examples    AT+PING="192.168.1.1"
 =========== ============================================================

-AT+CIUPDATE – Updates the Software Through Wi\-Fi
+AT+CIUPDATE – Updates the Software Through Wi-Fi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 +-----------------+---------------------------------------------------+